Constitution of Lesotho: Contents

 Chapter 5 outlines the office and duties of the King.
-The chapter establishes the King of Lesotho as a Constitutional monarch and the head of state.
+The chapter establishes the King of Lesotho as a constitutional monarch and the head of state.
 They also clarify that the King is still bound by the limits of the Constitution.
-The College of Chiefs is tasked with managing succession and replacing monarchs after they pass.
+The College of Chiefs is tasked with managing succession and replacing monarchs after they pass away.
 This responsibility extends to selecting a King-regent.
 Finally, the King and regent are granted immunity from taxation.